Please Teacher!: Plot

 Please Teacher! is a story mainly revolving around a tight-knit group of friends in high school and how they cope with several life-changing events that are never too far off from intimate relationships.
-The main character is a boy named Kei Kusanagi who suffers from a very rare disease which causes a comatose state referred to as a "standstill" whenever he is under severe emotional distress.
+The main character is a boy named Kei Kusanagi who has a very rare disease which causes a comatose state referred to as a "standstill" whenever he is under severe emotional distress.

 Before the beginning of the story, Kei, at 15 years of age, had fallen into a "standstill" lasting three years after witnessing the suicide of his elder sister.
 After recovering, he quietly moved away from home in order to avoid social difficulty due to his long absence, and began living with his uncle, a medical doctor, and aunt.
 Due to the strange nature of how he came to live there, Kei wanted to keep the situation a secret from his new friends for fear of being ostracized as being too old to associate with them.
 After Kei had established himself in his new surroundings and had entered into a close group of mutually supportive friends, a Galactic Federation starship had entered Earth's atmosphere stealthily, approached Honshū Island and landed surreptitiously in Lake Kizaki.

 The story begins with Kei suffering a minor 'standstill' while in the vicinity of the lake, witnessing several unexplainable phenomena happening there, and then watching as a beautiful half-human alien named Mizuho Kazami materialize beside the shore.
 Kazami was sent to observe planet Earth by a seemingly benevolent Galactic Federation in order to prevent humans from making developmental mistakes.
 Kei, upon observing the materialization, attempts to escape the pursuing Kazami.
 Kazami is under strict orders to prevent her true identity and mission from being discovered.
 During his attempt to escape, Kei falls into the lake.
 Kazami rescues Kei and, using information from his identification, is able to return him home in secret.
 The next day, Kazami has become Kei's new homeroom teacher and next-door neighbor.